Unloved Daughters, 5 Wishes, and 5 Strategies to Grant Them

 While each daughter’s experience is different, there are broad commonalities

-It’s common for daughters who grow up without maternal love, support, and attunement to have issues trusting and depending on other people; they unconsciously generalize from their specific experiences and tend to see the world at large and the people in it through a lens colored by childhood experiences.
-They often lack self-love—which, in this context, isn’t a flaw but a basic part of feeling good about the person you are—as well as true self-esteem; even daughters who are high-achieving are often dogged by feeling like a fraud or a fake.
-(This is common enough that it actually has a name: The Imposter Syndrome.)
-They’ve usually internalized all the criticisms leveled at them by their mothers—that they’re lazy, not good enough, unlovable or anything else—and are prone to the habit of self-criticism which attributes every setback or failure to fixed flaws in their character.
+It’s common for daughters who grow up without maternal love, support, and attunement to have issues trusting and depending on other people; they unconsciously generalize from their specific experiences and tend to see the world at large and the people in it through a lens colored by their childhood experiences.
+They often lack self-love — which, in this context, isn’t a flaw, but a basic part of feeling good about the person you are — as well as true self-esteem; even daughters who are high-achieving are often dogged by feeling like a fraud or a fake.
+(This is common enough that it actually has a name: imposter syndrome.)
+They’ve usually internalized all the criticisms leveled at them by their mothers — that they’re lazy, not good enough, unlovable, or anything else — and are prone to the habit of self-criticism, which attributes every setback or failure to fixed flaws in their character.

 The one wish that must be given up in order to heal

 There isn’t an answer, of course, to the question, “Why doesn’t my mother love me?”
-The chances are good that even if she were able to admit to herself—which is unlikely—she wouldn’t be able to answer it.
+The chances are good that even if she were able to admit it to herself — which is unlikely — she wouldn’t be able to answer it.
 More importantly, as long as you keep asking the question, you remain focused on your mother and remain in her orbit.
 The only person you can change is you.

 Wishes and dreams (and some strategies and advice)